SegmOnto/Guidelines/lines/HeadingLine/HeadingLine.md

 ## Definition

-**HeadingLine:** characterises a line containing a heading, for instance signalling the beginning of a new text.
-It is typically the case for rubrics in medieval manuscripts, or part/chapter titles in a book.
+**HeadingLine:** characterises a line containing a heading, for instance indicating the beginning of a new text.
+It is typically the case for rubrics in medieval manuscripts, or part/chapter titles in printed books.

 ## Subtypes